prathik/jd3sankey/README.md

 * Create a Sankey diagram
 * Store Sankey diagram as html (you can show it to others via github pages)
 * Read from an existing Sankey json
+* Publish to github gist and view on bl.ocks.org

 # How to use